-- made by the court during the trial which forms the basis for the motion.
-The motion shall be granted or denied as justice dictates. - G. Motion to Dismiss for Unnecessary Delay in Prosecution.
-A motion to dismiss for unnecessary delay in prosecution may be made by the defendant prior to the commencement of the trial proceedings and shall be granted if an unreasonable amount of time has elapsed since the defendant was arraigned and if the delay was not requested or acquiesced in by the defendant. - H. Motion to Exclude Evidence.
+- D. Motion for Judicial Notice.
+Either party may, during the presentation of its case, move the court to take judicial notice of matters which by their nature, are not properly the subject of testimony or which are universally regarded as established by common notoriety.
+Granting or denying the motion shall be within the discretion of the court. - E. Motion for a New Trial.
+The defendant may make a motion for a new trial after a verdict of guilty has been rendered against them.
+The motion must specifically allege the errors made by the court during the trial which forms the basis for the motion.
+The motion shall be granted or denied as justice dictates. - F. Motion to Dismiss for Unnecessary Delay in Prosecution.
+A motion to dismiss for unnecessary delay in prosecution may be made by the defendant prior to the commencement of the trial proceedings and shall be granted if an unreasonable amount of time has elapsed since the defendant was arraigned and if the delay was not requested or acquiesced in by the defendant. - G. Motion to Exclude Evidence.
 A motion to exclude evidence may be made during the course of a trial when an opposing party introduces evidence that is inadmissible under the Rules of Evidence.

-Section 2.10.37 Evidence
+Section 2.10.055 Evidence

 All evidence which the court deems proper and necessary for reaching a true and just verdict or which is in accordance with Nimiipuu customs and traditions, provided it is otherwise admissible under the tribal code's rules of evidence, shall be admitted subject to rules governing the permissible scope of search and seizure.
-In reaching a decision on the admissibility of any evidence, the court may avail itself of any materials, books or documents prior to ruling.
+In reaching a decision on the admissibility of any evidence, the court may avail itself of any materials, books, or documents prior to ruling.

-Section 2.10.38 Jury Deliberations and Verdict [Rule 15]
+Section 2.10.056 Jury Deliberations and Verdict [Rule 15]

-A. After the presentation of evidence in a bench trial (non-jury case) is completed and all motions have been ruled upon, the court shall render its decision as to the guilt or innocence of the defendant.
+After the presentation of evidence in a bench trial (non-jury case) is completed and all motions have been ruled upon, the court shall render its decision as to the guilt or innocence of the defendant.
 The court may take the case under advisement rather than passing judgment immediately.

-B. In jury trials:
+A. In jury trials:

 - 1. The verdict shall be unanimous and shall be returned by the jury to the judge in open court; - 2.
 If the verdict is not guilty the court will order the defendant released from custody; - 3.
 If the verdict is guilty the court may impose sentence immediately or set a later date for sentencing.
-The court may detain or set bail on an individual found guilty of an offense until sentencing. - C. If the required number of jurors does not support the verdict or the jury is unable to make a decision, the court must declare a mistrial.
-Polling of the jury may take place upon the request of either party.
+The court may detain or set bail on an individual found guilty of an offense until sentencing.